-Orientation will be held in Shanghai in August for two weeks prior to the start of the fall semester.
-The primary goals of this program will be to introduce students to the inquirybased approach to learning of NYU Shanghai's liberal arts and sciences curriculum, to make students feel more at home both within the classroom and within the larger Shanghai community, and to foster a sense of community among students from diverse places and backgrounds.
-In addition to informal, non-credit instruction in language and writing, students will benefit from a robust program of complementary activities.
+Orientation will be held in Shanghai in August prior to the start of the fall semester.
+The primary goals of this program will be to introduce students to the inquiry-based approach to learning of NYU Shanghai's liberal arts and sciences curriculum, to make students feel more at home both within the classroom and within the larger Shanghai community, and to foster a sense of community among students from diverse places and backgrounds.
+In addition to informal, noncredit instruction in language and writing, students will benefit from a robust program of complementary activities.